Survival at Sea

 Early Wednesday Morning

 At first, we could not make out any shape, we could only see the searchlight that never strayed from us.
 Then gradually, from the solid wall of gray fog, a shape began to emerge.
 At first, it was very faint, but it got bigger and bigger, clearer and clearer.
 Even then it didn’t seem real.
 Our minds had been playing so many tricks on us over the last twenty-four hours that we had a hard time really comprehending what we were seeing and what was happening.
 We were being rescued, and we knew we were being rescued, but somehow it just didn’t seem real.
-Kieffer was looking at the ship with his head cocked to the side like the little RCA Victor dog, is it real?
+Kieffer was looking at the ship with his head cocked to the side like the little RCA Victor dog.
+Is it real?
 As the vessel maneuvered closer to us, I could make out a large diagonal orange stripe on the side of the vessel’s black hull.
 It was a U. S. Coast Guard Cutter, the White Pine, a 133 foot buoy tender based in Mobile, Alabama.
 We were euphoric.
 The cutter eased up right next to us and dropped a net over the side.
 The net is designed to be climbed.
 I grabbed the net and tried to climb up, but I had been sitting on that relatively sharp edge of the hull for four days and my legs just had no strength in them.
 Ben was having the same problem.
 Kieffer was holding onto his brother.
 The captain was looking down on us and realized that we could not climb.
 He immediately yelled ‘Dammit, someone get in the water and help them.’
 Some of his men had been putting orange exposure suits on and they splashed into the water next to us within seconds after his command.
 They hauled us over the side and onto the deck.
 We needed help to walk.
 They lowered a basket for Rob and hauled him up.
 Kieffer had the strength to climb up on his own somehow.

 The USCGC White Pine’s crew was bummed out about having to go on a mission so close to Christmas.
 They were going to miss the pre-Christmas parties and possibly Christmas itself just to repair a stupid buoy of St. Marks River in the panhandle.
-When they learned they would be looking for missing divers on the way to repair the buoy, they perked up feeling had something important to do.
+When they learned they would be looking for missing divers on the way to repair the buoy, they perked up, feeling they had something important to do.

 The radar operator on the White Pine saw a weak signal, or target, ahead.
 Anything other than a buoy tender would not have been able to see us on radar.
 They have two types of radar, conventional radar that most ships have and a more localized radar that is used for locating submerged or partially submerged buoys.
 The longer range 5 mile radar would not see us, but the 2 mile would.
 They only saw a faint target.
 When they got closer, the radar would not pick us up at all, so they lost the image when they got close.
-Not being sure where the target was at that point, due to drift, etc., then sent Troy Noble out on the bow to listen.
+Not being sure where the target was at that point, due to drift, etc., they sent Troy Noble out on the bow to listen.
 The Captain slowed the cutter down to reduce the noise generated by a ship that size.
 They were not sure what they had seen at that point.
 Noble apparently heard our whistle.

-With a guardsman on each side, they walked three of us to the Ward Room, where the crew ate their meals.
+With a guardsman on each side, they walked the three of us to the Ward Room, where the crew ate their meals.
 There were booths much like in a diner.
 Stainless steel and chromium never looked better.
-Water, food, dry clothes and helping hands.
+Water, food, dry clothes, and helping hands.
 These were things we knew we would never see again.
 What a glorious, wonderful vessel this was.
-There were several crew apparently assigned to us.
+There were several crew members apparently assigned to us.
 They said we could have Gatorade or tomato soup.
 We chose the soup.
 The soup was gone in seconds.
 When we asked for more, they said that the commander was in contact with a doctor on shore and was under orders not to feed us anything more for thirty minutes.
 They were afraid we might go into shock.
 When we kept that first soup down for thirty minutes, they gave us some more and said we could have more in fifteen minutes.

 After the soup, they helped us to the shower where they took our wetsuits off us and literally bathed us.
 What luxury warm water can be!
 We felt no shame, only gratitude while other men gave us a bath.
 Kieffer was a little stronger and did not need quite that much attention.
 We all trembled when we stood, not from cold, but from physical exhaustion.
 They helped dry us, and then gave us some dark blue jumpsuits to wear.
 They were much too large for me, but they were clean and dry and felt wonderful.
 I still have that jumpsuit.